 So, the words suggested through autocorrect are chosen through the overall context of the sentence it’s being used in.
 It lends itself to the literary terms prescriptivism and descriptivism; how words should be used, and how they’re actually used in the context of the language.
 Some words and phrases are often used when they shouldn’t be, or the writer is trying to say something completely different.
 Autocorrect is responsible for (somewhat) fixing these issues.

 Despite autocorrect’s somewhat humorous faults at times, it’s an integral part of ensuring your team puts together error-free emails and documents.
 Technology can do all sorts of great things for your business.
-Give All Business Technologies a call at 508-586-1000 to learn making technology work for you.
+Give COMPANYNAME a call at PHONENUMBER to learn making technology work for you.